Google Maps isn’t going anywhere. And lucky for local marketers, neither is Google Maps marketing.

 Google recently announced a few changes to Local Search Ads at its 2018 Performance Summit, highlighting the following new features.

-These will appear like Local Search Ads – listings that take the top slots and are designated with a purple “Ad” box and pin on the map.
+Google Maps Promoted Pins will appear like Local Search Ads – listings that take the top slots and are designated with a purple “Ad” box and pin on the map.

 What’s different here is that the business’s logo will also appear, helping to set it even further apart from the organic competition.